 In unilateral APA cases, the discussions proceed solely between the APA Program and the taxpayer.
 In a unilateral case, the taxpayer and the APA Program must reach agreement to conclude an APA.
-Like the bilateral cases, the APA team leader almost always will achieve a consensus with the IRS field personnel assigned to the APA team regarding the final APA.
-The APA Program has a procedure in which the IRS field personnel are solicited formally for their concurrence in the final APA.
-This concurrence, or any item in disagreement, is noted in a cover memorandum prepared by the APA team leader that accompanies the final APA sent forward for review and execution.
+As in bilateral cases, the APA team leader almost always will achieve a consensus with the IRS field personnel assigned to the APA team regarding the final APA.
+Under APA Program procedures, the IRS field personnel are solicited formally for their concurrence in the final APA.
+This concurrence, or any item in disagreement, is noted in a memorandum prepared by the APA team leader that accompanies the final APA sent forward for review and execution.